forwarder/belco-wordpress/readme.txt

-=== Belco.io for Woocommerce (Beta) ===
+=== Belco.io for Woocommerce ===
 Contributors: belco
 Donate link: https://belco.io
-Tags: ecommerce, woocommerce, telephony, customer support, crm Requires at least: 3.9.1
+Tags: ecommerce, woocommerce, live-chat, email, telephony, customer support, crm Requires at least: 3.9.1
 Tested up to: 4.5
-Stable tag: 0.5.0
+Stable tag: 0.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-“Easy to use customer service platform for webstores.”
+“Make customer service your competitive advantage.”

 == Description ==

 This plugin integrates Belco.io with Woocommerce.

-We automate recurring processes so you can focus on giving the best personal support to your customers.
+Belco is the newest generation customer service software that helps you pro-actively engage your customers, wherever they are.

-Belco.io is currently in beta and signup is invite only.
-Request an invite at https://app.belco.io/invite
+You can sign up for a 14 day free trial at https://app.belco.io/signup

 == Installation ==